Panama Camilina Geisha Natural

-Cup Characteristics: Hibiscus and very sweet, promising dark chocolate and cinnamon aromas.
+Cup Characteristics: Naturally processed Camilina has significant fruit intensity.
+It shows hibiscus and very sweet, promising dark chocolate and cinnamon aromas.
 Flavors of sweet Meyer lemon, juicy, succulent.
 Delicate mouthfeel has tartness followed by sweet complex and lingering orange blossom flavors.
 Very balanced and elegant with orange notes all the way through.
 Judges also noted peaches, mandarin, floral, elegant, sweet chocolate, flower petal.

 Growing Region: Candela, Volcan